raoul2000/yii2-workflow/guide/about-workflows.md

 the status is : PostWorkflow/draft
 ```

-Hey wait ! what's that ? we set the `status` attribute to 'draft', saved the post and now the value of our `status` attribute is *PostWorkflow/draft*.
+Hey wait ! what's that ? we set the `status` attribute to *draft*, saved the post and now the value of our `status` attribute is *PostWorkflow/draft*.
 All
-right, don't panic, this is just the way the *SimpleWorkflowBehavior* normalized the status id, from its short form (*draft*)
+right, don't panic, this is just the way the *SimpleWorkflowBehavior* has normalized the status id, from its short form (*draft*)
 to its absolute form (*PostWorkflow/draft*).
 We will describe this later in a chapter dedicated to the *WorkflowSource* component.
 For the moment just remember that these 2 forms of writing a status are equivalent.

 ### sendToStatus

-Another way of assigning a status to our Post model is by using the method *sendToStatus()* provided by the *SimpleWorkflowBehavrior*.
+Another way of assigning a status to our Post model is by using the method `sendToStatus()` provided by the *SimpleWorkflowBehavrior*.
-When you use *sendToStatus()* it is not required to save the model for the *SimpleWorkflowBehavrior* to enter in action.
+When you use `sendToStatus()` it is not required to save the model for the *SimpleWorkflowBehavrior* to enter in action.
 A call to
-*sendToStatus()* will perform following tasks :
+`sendToStatus()` will perform following tasks :

 - retrieve the current status
 - find a transition between the current status and the one passed as argument